The country of Japan, but portrayed as a world that works like what exported Japanese media have taught us.

 - Extremely beautiful, model-bodied Moe Magical Girls in (sometimes stripperific) Sailor Fuku;

 - Kaiju and armies of Humongous Mecha engaging in epic wars;

 - Tentacle Monsters;

 - And various others...

 - In Lucky Star, Occidental Otaku Patricia Martin has this worldview.
 Which the mangaka immediately lampshades as "the wrong idea on Japanese culture."
-Given that nearly half of the main cast happen to be some flavour of otaku, this may be a bit of Hypocritical Humor.
+Given that nearly half of the main cast happens to be some flavour of otaku, this may be a bit of Hypocritical Humor.